silvestrevivo/solana-svelte-counter/README.md

 npx anchor localnet
 ```

-This command is going to generate the `idl json` file responsible to communicate with the **rpc** from Solana.
+This command is going to generate the `idl json` file responsible for communicating with the **RPC** from Solana.

 ## Frontend setup